suyu-emu/suyu-v0.0.4/README.md

 A lot of fake Torzu websites have popped up.
 These are not mine. **This project will not have a clearnet website for the foreseeable future!**
 I highly advice against downloading anything from these websites, specially if their intention is clearly to make money through advertisements.

+## IRC

+There's an IRC now!
+Connect to `mao7u6s7jwxeof2fax2kwwqeabyevy5b2icbl24lhgnmkebbtmh37had.onion` port `6667` using your favorite client and join `#torzu`.
+Connecting via Tor might require a bit of setup but that shouldn't take much more than a quick web search to figure out.
+Please **register your nicks**!

 ## Limited public development

 I feel like working publicly on this has taken away the fun.
 You may not understand, but it's quite stressful to have the public eye on a project.